boymaas/packetbeat-setup/README.md

 You still need to configure and execute packetbeat-agent.
 Read [this](https://github.com/packetbeat/packetbeat-docker).

 ## Thanks ##
+* @tpires for building this setup docker image to base there rest on
 * @tsg for building packetbeat-agent on docker and inspiring me to do this setup.